gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 **Unified labeling client only:** Creates an ad-hoc protection policy for custom permissions.

 ### [New-RMSProtectionLicense](New-RMSProtectionLicense.md)
-**Classic client only:** Creates an ad-hoc protection policy for RMS protection.
+Creates an ad-hoc protection policy for RMS protection.

 For the unified labeling client, use **[New-AIPCustomPermissions](New-AIPCustomPermissions.md)** instead.

 ### [Protect-RMSFile](Protect-RMSFile.md)
-**Classic client only:** Protects a specified file or the files in a specified folder by using RMS.
+Protects a specified file or the files in a specified folder by using RMS.

 For the unified labeling client, use **[Set-AIPFileLabel](Set-AIPFileLabel.md)** instead.

 ### [Remove-AIPScannerContentScanJob](Remove-AIPScannerContentScanJob.md)
-Deletes the entire Azure Information Protection content scan job.
+**Unified labeling client only:** Deletes the entire Azure Information Protection content scan job.

-Supported only for the AIP unified labeling client.

 ### [Remove-AIPScannerRepository](Remove-AIPScannerRepository.md)
 **Unified labeling client only:** Removes a repository from an Azure Information Protection content scan job.